unibe-geodata-modelling/2018-settlements-environment/ReadMeSoilAnalysis.txt

 *****************************************************************************************************************************

 The function "arcpy.Statistics_analysis() is used to summarize the same categories of soil suitabilies (along with their percentages of land coverage in the buffer area) per settlement.
 You have to change the field names for the last input in the bracket.
-In this case the field name for the soil suitability was "Eignungsei" and for the settlements "Fundort".
+In this case the field name for the soil suitability was "Eignungsei" and for the settlement names "Fundort".
 You have to replace this with your correspondending field names.